Commission our Stroke Support services

 - Meet current government imperatives and requirements of national stroke strategies across the UK.

-45,256 people benefitted from our Stroke Support services last year.
+Through our services, we helped 45,256 people achieve 115,489 personal outcomes last year.
 This is how we supported them:

 Read text version